rocketacademy/bootcamp3.0-docs/logistics/course-methodology.md

 ### Recommended Daily Order of Work

 On any given day in SWE Bootcamp, students will have to do post-class exercises for the current day, pre-class exercises for the upcoming day, and will possibly be working on a project on top of the usual daily exercises .
-RA recommends that students prioritize the material in the following order.
+Rocket recommends that students prioritize the material in the following order.

 1. Base section of post-class exercises / project
 2. Pre-class exercises